Most Effective Products

 Sealing Crack and Crevice

 Once your garage is cleaned, look around the perimeter of your home and seal any entry points you may find.
-Rats can fit through holes as small as a quarter while mice can fit through holes as small as a dime.
-Be sure to keep your garage door and other doors leading to inside of home closed.
+Rats can fit through holes as small as a quarter, while mice can fit through holes as small as a dime.
+Be sure to keep your garage door and other doors leading to the inside of the home closed.
 Ensure they are properly sealed with no gaps or spaces around and beneath these door frames.

 Set Out Snap Traps